unisave-cloud/docs/modules.md

 # Modules overview

-modules = pieces of the unisave framework built on top of the core
+Modules are pieces of the Unisave framework, that are built on top of the core.
+That means that they are built completely using *facets* and *entities*.
+So not only could you write them yourself, but you can take their source code and modify it, if you need additional features.

-(thus you could in theory implement them on your own)
+Modules are thus meant as a scaffolding, to get you going quickly.
+But they are also made to be highly customized, so you should be able to go quite far with them.
+They sould cover most commonly required features.

-Namespace `Unisave.Modules`
+All modules are located under the namespace `Unsiave.Modules`.